WrestleMania XXVIII: Storylines

-The event included matches that resulted from scripted storylines, in which wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown.

 John Cena (left) and The Rock (right) agree to fight at WrestleMania XXVIII.

 The main event of WrestleMania XXVIII pitted The Rock wrestling against John Cena, billed as a Once in a Lifetime, face of the company generational match.
 On the February 14, 2011, episode of Raw, The Rock was revealed as the host of WrestleMania XXVII, and upon his return to WWE, began a feud with John Cena (and Cena's opponent at that WrestleMania, then-WWE Champion, The Miz), which continued for weeks in terms of verbal insults, until the March 28 episode of Raw, where Cena delivered the Attitude Adjustment to The Rock after he fended off attacks from The Miz and his protégé, Alex Riley.
 At WrestleMania XXVII, The Rock got involved in the main event WWE Championship match between The Miz and Cena, which initially ended in a double count-out.
 After the match was restarted under no disqualifications, no count-outs rules, The Rock delivered a Rock Bottom to Cena as a measure of payback, thus enabling The Miz to win the match.
 The next night on Raw, Cena challenged The Rock to a one-on-one match; The Rock accepted and proposed that it be held at WrestleMania XXVIII.
 After winning the championship from The Miz at Extreme Rules, Cena interrupted The Rock's birthday celebrations during the May 2 episode of Raw to announce his intention to defend the WWE Championship against The Rock at WrestleMania XXVIII.
 Such intentions were however thwarted by Cena losing the title at Money in the Bank in July.
 At Survivor Series in November, Cena teamed with The Rock (who wrestled his first WWE match in almost eight years, last competing at WrestleMania XX in 2004).
 Billed as "the most charismatic tag team", they defeated The Miz and R-Truth.
 After the match, Rock performed a Rock Bottom to Cena.